Pavel Yudin: Post War Career

 In 1937–1946, Yudin was director of OGIZ (the Association of State Books and Magazines), the state publishing house.
 In 1939-1944 he was also Director of the Institute of Philosophy of the USSR Academy of Sciences.
 In 1940–42, Yudin and Mitin edited the three volume История философий (Istoriya filosofi - History of Philosophy), which won the 1942 Stalin Prize, reputedly the first book on philosophy to achieve that award.
 But in May 1944, the third volume was attacked in an editorial in the magazine Bolshevik for allegedly failing to recognise that the philosopher Georg Hegel was a German nationalist and racist.
 The Stalin Prize committee revised its previous decision, saying that the prize was for the first two volumes of the History of Philosophy, and Yudin and Mitin were sacked from the positions they held in the Institute of Philosophy and on the board of Under the Banner of Marxism.
 Yudin suffered another humiliation in October 1946, when he was accused of having mismanaged OGIZ, and was sacked.

 These setbacks in Yudin's career obviously were connected to the rise of Andrei Zhdanov, who emerged around 1946 as the Soviet Communist Party's chief ideologist and Stalin's successor-in-waiting.
-That Yudin was frightened of Zhdanov is evident from the eyewitness account by the Serbian communist Koca Popovic:
+That Yudin was frightened of Zhdanov is evident from the eyewitness account by the Serbian communist Koča Popović:

 At the end of 1947 I paid a visit to Zhdanov about some problems relating to Albania.
 While we were discussing the matter, the telephone rang and Zhdanov told me that Yudin was coming with an issue of the Cominform journal, published in Belgrade.
 A few minutes later the door opened and Yudin came in, bowing towards Zhdanov while he was approaching him.
 He left the newspaper on the table and retreated, bowing all the time.
 He covered in that way more than six or seven yards, because the room was rather large, and in bowing himself out he backed into the door, while nervously trying to find the doorknob with his hand.